 Make a bead bracelet using memory wire next time you need a quick girly gift idea!
 I picked up some memory wire quite inexpensively from a craft store, and it just became one of those things I had in my craft drawer but had never used...

-Then one day I just realised how easy it would be to use up some spare beads and make something funky to match an outfit I had.
+Then one day I just realized how easy it would be to use up some spare beads and make something funky to match an outfit I had.
 It was, and I made my first memory wire bracelet in 30 minutes!
 After that, I made one for my friend Alison's birthday when I realised it was the following day and I didn't have time to make anything else.

 So have a look at your spare beads and see what you can make!
 Or pick up some with a specific project in mind.
 My aunty has a lovely memory wire bead bracelet made with pearls and crystal rondells - it looks so nice!
 I think I might have to order some more beads on ebay...